manugaco/wb_app/README.md

  - Trade: Goods trade, tools duties, import terms, international tourism, logistic performance and taxes.
  - Science and tech: High-tech exports, R&D expenses, papers published, Researchers, patents request and intellectual property costs.

-We are going to use Shiny and Dash technologies to develop the project, so R and python are goint to be the programming languages used to do it.
+We are going to use both, Shiny and Dash technologies to develop the project, so R and python are goint to be the programming languages used to do it.